MFG’s Modern Slavery Statement for Financial Year 2024

 Risk Assessments

-The Finance Director is responsible for maintaining MFG’s risk register which includes a review of the risk of our commercial activities in relation to identifying if there are any potential risks where modern slavery could occur.
-MFG currently believes that as we are not involved in activities where occurrences of modern slavery have been identified, we and our supply chain are both at low risk.
+The MFG Finance Director is responsible for maintaining MFG’s risk register which includes a review of the risk of our commercial activities in relation to identifying if there are any potential risks where modern slavery could occur.
+MFG has assessed the day-to-day operation of its fuel stations which are, as highlighted above, operated under a franchise model, and by virtue of operating in the forecourt sector there is a perceived higher risk for modern slavery and human trafficking activities given non-EEA nationals typically make up a high percentage of the working population.
+Modern slavery risks are regularly monitored and assessed by MFG in this identified risk area.

-MFG believes that their highest risk is within the day-to-day operation of its fuel stations by the contract managers.
-Contract managers employ their staff directly so MFG has no direct control over the employment conditions of that labour.
-Also, the forecourt sector market is an industry where non-EEA nationals typically make up a high % of the working population so there is a greater potential for possible modern slavery or human trafficking activities.
-However, MFG’s Contract Management Agreement, which is put in place with each contract manager, ensures the contract manager warrants that they and their suppliers are not involved in and take reasonable steps to prevent slavery and human trafficking activities and that all their employees and workers are paid in compliance with all applicable employment legislation.
+Furthermore, contract managers employ their staff directly so MFG has no direct control or employment relationship over the employment conditions of the individual whom is employed by the relevant contract manager.
+MFG’s contract management agreement, which is put in place with each contract manager, ensures the contract manager warrants and represents that they and their suppliers are not involved in and take reasonable steps to prevent slavery and human trafficking activities and that all their employees and workers are paid in compliance with all applicable laws.
+A breach of these provisions, amongst others, permit MFG to immediately terminate the contract manager agreement and MFG takes a robust approach to any non-compliance.

 MFG has identified that there may be risk further down the fuel supply chain as some products initiate outside the EEA where typically there may not be as much focus on prevention of slavery and trafficking.
-However, going forward when entering into new contracts or renewing existing contracts, MFG is committed to requesting its suppliers to warrant that they and in turn their suppliers are not involved in and take reasonable steps to prevent slavery and human trafficking activities.
+However, going forward when entering into new contracts or renewing existing contracts, MFG is committed to requesting its suppliers to warrant and represent that they, and in turn their suppliers, are not involved in and take reasonable steps to prevent slavery and human trafficking activities.

 Due Diligence

 MFG carries out ‘right to work’ screening of all prospective employees during the recruitment process.
-Any suspected instances of slavery and human trafficking, would immediately be investigated and reported to the executive team and authorities by the HR Director.
-Any employees who have limited right to remain/work in the UK are monitored by both the HR department and the relevant manager.
+Any suspected instances of slavery and human trafficking, would immediately be investigated and reported to the MFG Executive Team and regulatory authorities by the MFG HR Director.
+Any employees who have limited or conditional rights to remain/work in the UK are monitored by both the MFG HR department and relevant MFG Managing Director.

 Training & Awareness

-The 2022 release of the Employee Handbook includes a section to provide an awareness of the Modern Slavery Act, and an awareness of the key risks to the company, employee personal responsibilities and how to report any concerns.
-This will be reviewed annually.
-All employees are asked to reread and re-sign the MFG Employee Handbook on an annual basis.
+The 2024 release of the Employee Handbook includes a section to provide an awareness of the Modern Slavery Act 2015, and an awareness of the key risks to MFG, employee personal responsibilities and how to report any concerns.
+This are reviewed annually.
+All employees are asked to re-read and re-sign the MFG Employee Handbook on an annual basis.

 In addition, MFG sends regular bulletins to contract managers to remind them of their ‘right to work’ obligations in relation to the staff they employ and to highlight any changes in employment legislation, e.g., minimum wage.